Early Cancer Detection at Briglia Dental Group

 Regular Dental Exams Can Keep More Than Just Your Mouth Healthy

 As often as we visit the dentist, many patients are unaware of what actually takes place inside their mouth during the oral exam.
-If you have ever wondered what your dentist is doing after the hygenist is done scaling and polishing you teeth, you may now have a better idea.
-While the dentist is examining your teeth and gums for any issues that may need attention , we are also looking for any abnormalities in the soft tissues of your palette, tongue , floor of the mouth , salivary glands or on the face, lips , ears and necks.
-In fact many facial skin cancers are first detected by the dental team.
+If you have ever wondered what your dentist is doing after the hygienist is done scaling and polishing your teeth, you may now have a better idea.
+While the dentist is examining your teeth and gums for any issues that may need attention, we are also looking for any abnormalities in the soft tissues of your palette, tongue, floor of the mouth, salivary glands or on the face, lips, ears and necks.
+In fact, many facial skin cancers are first detected by the dental team.

 Cancer is one of the most frightening diseases because it can seemingly strike without warning.
 Mild discomfort and a lump may be completely benign, but it could also mean that a cancerous tumor is beginning to grow.
 Medical professionals, like your dentist, are trained to look for the signs of malignant tumors.
 Detecting and treating cancer at it’s earliest stages gives the best chance for a positive outcome.

-The best chance of detecting beginning oral or facial cancer is to always keep up with your regular six-month dental hygiene appointments.
-Not only will this allow your smile to be healthy and beautiful, it will give your dentist a clear understanding of what your mouth looks like.
+The best chance of detecting beginning oral or facial cancer is to always keep up with your regular, six-month dental hygiene appointments.
+Not only will this allow your smile to be healthy and beautiful, but it will also give your dentist a clear understanding of what your mouth looks like.
 If a sudden change occurs in your soft tissues, a dentist who is familiar with your mouth will spot the change right away.
 Other more commonly known causes of mouth and throat cancer are the use of tobacco products and alcohol.
-However in the last 20-30 years there has been an increase in oral cancer in patients who have never smoked or were light drinkers.
+However, in the last 20-30 years, there has been an increase in oral cancer in patients who have never smoked or were light drinkers.
 It has been found that the DNA of certain cervical cancers is the same DNA found in oral cancers.
-Without getting too specific , certain sexual practices can be a risk factor for oral cancer.
+Without getting too specific, certain sexual practices can be a risk factor for oral cancer.

 If you have any questions about the early detection of oral cancer or facial cancer, make sure to ask your dentist.
 Answering questions about oral and dental health is our passion at Briglia Dental Group and we are only too happy to help educate our patients.
 To submit any questions about early cancer detection or any other oral health related topics Email Dr. Briglia today!